How to be Carbon Conscious Without being a Party Pooper

 Reducing your food waste is a simple and easy way to reduce your footprint whilst making monetary savings.

-To minimise your waste, prepare and plan for the right amount of food!
+To minimize your waste, prepare and plan for the right amount of food!
 Simple and small things like letting people serve themselves so they only take what they want rather than giving everyone the festive supersize will help prevent binning food.
 Consider using the freezer to store leftovers to keep for longer.
 Save the scraps and get creative with recipes, they can be great for soup, pies or stuffing.
 If any food does become waste, ensure to use the food waste bin.

 Anything else cooking?
 Prepare and cook food in decent sized batches to make the most of a hot oven.
 Don't leave the oven on when you don't need it - you will be just wasting energy.
 Make sure you choose the right cookware for the job (glass and ceramics are best for the oven, copper based pans for the hob).
 Also consider steam cooking vegetables as you can cook them all at the same time, it’s healthier and requires less energy to cook all at once.

-Crack out your favourite turkey jumper and turn down the heating by 1 degree to save £42 each year for an average household gas bill of 12,500kWh.
+Crack out your favorite turkey jumper and turn down the heating by 1 degree to save £42 each year for an average household gas bill of 12,500kWh.
 The heat from the turkey roasting in the oven will also provide extra heating to the house!

 Try and reduce TV time by getting the whole family involved in a game of American Football, board games, or even going for a walk!
 Even by turning off your electronic devices such as your TV and computer rather than leaving it on standby can reduce your energy bill and emissions.